The dog sniffs determinedly at something smaller

 It is my original face, before I was born, before I began

-to care.
-Before a thought becomes heaven and earth,
+to care, that before a thought becomes heaven and earth,

-all of the clouds hang in a realm of pure potentiality.
+all of the clouds swim in a realm of pure potentiality.

 Pristine, spacious, cognizant, empty — all these good words

 mean nothing to the dog sniffing around for that secret thing.

 That’s the power of dust: because it doesn’t know, it cares.

 In our love of the unknown, we are not that different.